Dextromethorphan: Cough suppression

-The primary use of dextromethorphan is as a cough suppressant, for the temporary relief of cough caused by minor throat and bronchial irritation (such as commonly accompanies the flu and common cold), or from inhaled particle irritants, as well as chronic cough at a higher dosage.
-Dextromethorphan is available alone in the form of cough syrup and pills as well as in combination with other agents.
+The primary use of dextromethorphan is as a cough suppressant, for the temporary relief of cough caused by minor throat and bronchial irritation (such as commonly accompanies the flu and the common cold), or from inhaled particle irritants, as well as chronic cough at a higher dosage.

+In December 2025, the combination medication naproxen/dextromethorphan/guaifenesin (brand name Mucinex 12HR Cold & Fever Multi-Symptom) was approved for medical use in the United States.

 Pseudobulbar affect

 In 2010, the FDA approved the combination drug dextromethorphan/quinidine under the brand name Nuedexta for the treatment of pseudobulbar affect (uncontrollable laughing/crying).
 Dextromethorphan is the active therapeutic agent in the combination; quinidine merely serves to inhibit the enzymatic degradation of dextromethorphan and thereby increase its circulating concentrations via inhibition of CYP2D6.

 Major depressive disorder

 The combination medicine dextromethorphan/bupropion is approved for major depressive disorder under the brand name Auvelity.

 Adverse effects

 Side effects of dextromethorphan at normal therapeutic doses can include: